hmdsefi/gowl/docs/README.md

 ![process-monitoring](https://github.com/hamed-yousefi/gowl/blob/master/docs/images/process-monitoring.gif)

-Also, you can show worker status in the console:
+Also, you can use the Monitor API to show worker status in the console:

 ![worker-monitoring](https://github.com/hamed-yousefi/gowl/blob/master/docs/images/worker-monitoring.gif)